Travelers Championship: A hole-by-hole guide to TPC River Highlands

 About 40 yards of former fairway have been converted to rough in the landing zone of the par-4 12th at TPC River Highlands, which will force most players to lay up off the tee.

-As good as the tweak to 11 is, the setup change to this shortish dogleg-right par 4 is awful, as a downward fairway stair-step on this hole has now been covered with rough, forcing players to lay up on a hole that used to be an interesting and strategic test of driving when the driver and golf ball were less overpowered than they are currently.
-Smashing a tee shot down to the lower fairway wasn't always the play; now, it's been artificially manipulated out of play.
+As good as the tweak to 11 is, the setup change to this shortish dogleg-right par 4 is terrible, as a downward fairway stair-step on this hole has now been covered with rough, forcing players to lay up on a hole that used to be an interesting and strategic test of driving when the driver and golf ball were less overpowered than they are currently.
+Smashing a tee shot down to the lower fairway wasn't always the play; now, it has been artificially manipulated out of play: an ugly and artificial solution that is worse than the problem it seeks to address.

 Hole No. 13 - Par 4, 523 yards